CGruich/RedoxFlow/README.md

 # RedoxFlow
 RedoxFlox is an agentic proof-of-concept that generates chemicals en-masse and prepares the needed simulation scripts for calculating thermodynamic redox potential.
-The project aims to show how redox potential calculation can be automated for high-throughput electrochemical search and discovery.
+The project aims to show how a typical methodology for redox potential calculation (CHE method) can be automated for high-throughput electrochemical search and discovery.

 A common strategy for calculating redox potential of a solvated molecule is to (1) define a model reaction and (2) perform a thermocycle calculation to derive the solvated free energy and by extension the redox potential.
 Because this approach is a template calculation from molecule-to-molecule, an agentic AI can automate simulation script preparation for this template en-masse for large-scale chemical search and discovery.